View the schedule of classes to determine course offerings by semester.

 Synthesis versus alienation.
 The Victorian consciousness torn by the emerging turmoil of modern society.
 Literature as the reflection of an age in transition.

 A seminar concentrating on three to five major writers of the early 20th century considered against the critical background of Modernism.
 May be repeated for credit when the topic changes.

 Consideration and completion of a special topic or project in the study of literature or language.
 Each student works closely with a faculty member who helps to set goals, develop a course plan and guide progress.
 The project must be carefully planned and have the approval of both the instructor involved and the literature program director.

 Directed individual instruction in the writing of a scholarly, critical or research paper.
 Each student works closely with a faculty director who guides his/her progress.
 The thesis must be of honors quality and must be finally approved by both the director and a second reader, one of whom is usually the division chair.
 Course is eligible for a continuing studies grade. prerequisite: 3.5 GPA and/or permission of both the program director and the division chair

 An advanced interdisciplinary seminar that focuses on important books and issues and encourages independent thinking, clear presentation and an understanding of the concerns and methods of various disciplines.
 The course may be team taught; topic and instructor(s) may change from semester to semester.
 Course may be repeated for credit when topic changes. prerequisite: 3.3 GPA and permission of the Denit Honors Program director

-Intensive exploration of topics in political science of mutual interest to faculty and students.
+Intensive exploration of topics in literature of mutual interest to students and faculty.
 Content varies according to the concurrent interests of faculty and students.
-The topic for study appears under that name in the class schedule.
+The topic studied appears under that name in the class schedule.
 Course may be repeated for credit when topic changes. prerequisite: none unless listed in the class schedule